viamrobotics/docs/docs/get-started/collect-data.md

 {{% expand "No computer, camera, or sensor at hand?" %}}
 No problem.
-If you don't have a development machine or other computer that can run `viam-server`, use [Try Viam](https://app.viam.com/try) to borrow a rover online which is already configured with a camera to test with.
+If you don't have a development machine or other computer that can run `viam-server`, use [Try Viam](https://app.viam.com/try) to borrow a rover free of cost online.
+The rover already has `viam-server` installed and is configured with some components to test with, including a webcam.

+Once you have borrowed a rover, go to the **CONFIGURE** tab of the machine, find the cameras and click on the **Test** panel at the bottom of each camera's configuration panel to test the camera stream.
+You should have a front-facing camera and an overhead view of your rover.
+Now you know what the rover can _perveive_.

+If your rover is facing a wall, find the base configuration panel and click on its **Test** panel.
+Use the controls to drive your rover to a different location.

-If you are using a Try Viam rover **start with Step 4** on the **Collect camera images** tab.
+Now that you have seen that the cameras on your Try Viam rover work, **continue with Step 4**.

 If you have a computer that can run `viam-server` but no physical sensor, you can use the [`viam:viam-sensor:telegrafsensor`](https://app.viam.com/module/viam/viam-telegraf-sensor) model which measures computer performance metrics.
 {{% /expand%}}